-BACKGROUND: The island nation of Sri Lanka, located off the eastern coast of India, is still rebuilding from a civil war that ended in 2009.
+OVERVIEW: The island nation of Sri Lanka, off the eastern coast of India, is still rebuilding from a civil war that ended in 2009.
 The government has put significant efforts into resettling those displaced during the conflict between the majority-Buddhist Sinhalese population and the Hindu Tamil separatists.
 There are strong churches in the country as well as parachurch organizations that provide Bible training, theological education and mission training.
 Churches in Sri Lanka are actively sending missionaries to other countries in South Asia.

 MAJOR RELIGIONS: Roughly 70 percent of Sri Lankans are Buddhist, 20 percent Hindu and 10 percent Christians.
 Hinduism is prevalent in the north, while Buddhism dominates the south.

 PERSECUTOR: Buddhist monks are the primary persecutors, stirring up communities against the Christians who live among them.
 Hindus also oppose evangelism and conversion to Christianity.

 WHAT IT MEANS TO BE A CHRISTIAN IN SRI LANKA: Christians can openly gather and worship in Sri Lanka.
 Recently, however, the government stated that churches must be officially registered.
 When Buddhists in local governments feel threatened, they sometimes attack a pastor or his home.
 Strong Christian leadership programs as well as missions sending agencies exist throughout Sri Lanka.